Partial Resolutions of Affine Symplectic Singularities: Partial Symplectic Resolutions and Birational Geometry

 \end{proof}

 The above theorem implies that if $\pi: Y \rightarrow X$ is a $\Q$-factorial terminalization of a symplectic singularity $X$, then $Y$ is a symplectic partial resolution of $X$.
-In fact they can be described as the maximal elements of the poset of symplectic partial resolutions, as described below:
+In fact, $\Q$-factorial terminalizations can be described as the maximal elements of the poset of symplectic partial resolutions, as shown below.

 \begin{lemma} A partial resolution $\rho: X' \rightarrow X$ of a symplectic singularity $X$ is symplectic if and only if it is covered by a $\Q$-factorial terminalization of $X$.

 \end{lemma}

 \begin{proof}